codeguru42/android-apprentice/_posts/2017-05-30-introduction-to-robolectric.md

 3. We write the test in a method annotated with `@Test`.
 First, we call `Robolectric.setupActivity(MainActivity.class)` to create the activity.
 Then we assert that the returned reference is not null.
 I decided to use [`assertThat()`][10] which uses a [Hamcrest matcher][9].
 Alternatively, you can use [`assertNotNull()`][11].
 Using Hamcrest matchers provides a [fluent syntax][12] which is much easer to read and write than the traditional JUnit assertions.

 A Second Test
---
+==

-Let's write one more test to make sure the correct test is displayed.
+Let's write one more test to make sure the correct text is displayed.

 ```java
 @Test